 - The intake process for Stetson's NPHC organizations varies by chapter.
-For more information on the intake process and intake window please contact the Assistant Director of Student Development and Campus Vibrancy.
+For more information on the intake process and intake window please contact the Associate Director of Campus Vibrancy

 View the fraternity and sorority chapters on Stetson's campus.

 Joining a fraternity or sorority is not a free experience.
 Members are required to pay International or National chapters, and local fees.
 These fees are used for many things, including chapter operating budgets, social events and dues to Inter/National Headquarters.
 New members generally pay more their first semester of joining, and then the dues will drop once members are initiated.
 During recruitment or formal intake, be sure to ask about how much an organization costs and if that chapter has any payment plans or packages for members who wish to join.

 Inter-Fraternity Council (IFC) Recruitment

 Interfraternity Council recruitment is at the beginning of the semester and consists of house tours throughout the week.
 Men are also eligible to recruit throughout the academic year.